Lee Zeldin: LGBT rights

-As a New York state senator in 2011, Zeldin voted against allowing same-sex marriage in New York during roll-call for the Marriage Equality Act, which legalized same-sex marriage in the state.

 In June 2015, after the United States Supreme Court ruled in Obergefell v.
 Hodges that state-level bans on same-sex marriage are unconstitutional, Zeldin would not comment about his view of same-sex marriage, but indicated he believed the issue should have been decided at the state level.
 A month later, he co-sponsored the First Amendment Defense Act, a bill "to protect individuals and institutions from punitive action by the government – such as revoking tax exempt status or withholding federal grants or benefits – for believing that marriage is between one man and one woman and for opposing sex outside of marriage".
 Critics of the measure said it would enable people to violate same-sex couples' and their children's legal rights by discriminating against them.

 In May 2019, Zeldin voted against the Equality Act.

 In July 2022, Zeldin was one of 47 Republican representatives who voted in favor of the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
-Zeldin did not vote on its final passage on December 8, 2022.

-Taxes
+Taxes and economic issues

-In November 2017, Zeldin said he was not yet satisfied with the proposed Republican tax bill.
-He cited his concerns with the elimination of the state and local tax deduction.
+In November 2017, Zeldin said he was unsatisfied with the proposed Republican tax bill.
+He cited his concerns with eliminating the state and local tax deduction (SALT).
 The same month, House Speaker Paul Ryan canceled plans to attend a fundraiser for Zeldin after Zeldin voted against the House version of the bill.
 In December, Zeldin called the tax bill "a geographic redistribution of wealth" that takes money from some states while providing tax relief to others.
 He suggested that the removal of the state tax deduction could have been implemented gradually.

-Zeldin voted against the Tax Cuts and Jobs Act of 2017, which passed in December 2017.
+Zeldin voted against the Tax Cuts and Jobs Act of 2017, passed in December 2017.
 He supported the corporate tax cuts in the bill but did not approve of the limit for property tax deductions, preferring a cap of $20,000 or $25,000 to the $10,000 cap in the bill.

+In 2022, he voted against the Inflation Reduction Act.